Chart Color Schemes

 Cultural Diversity

-Carina's population was found to be more culturally diverse than most local markets, with 25.1% born overseas and 15.8% speaking a language other than English at home.
-Christianity was the predominant religion in Carina, accounting for 52.4% of its population, compared to 54.6% across Greater Brisbane.
-Regarding ancestry, the top three groups were English (26.4%), Australian (23.8%), and Irish (10.1%).
+Carina's cultural diversity was found to be above average, with 25.1% of its population born overseas and 15.8% speaking a language other than English at home.
+Christianity was the main religion in Carina, comprising 52.4% of people, compared to 54.6% across Greater Brisbane.
+In terms of ancestry, the top three represented groups were English (26.4%), Australian (23.8%), and Irish (10.1%).

 Frequently Asked Questions - Diversity